hasura/graphql-engine/manual/tutorial/12-custom-api.rst

 Docker: Adding a custom database browser (adminer)
 --------------------------------------------------

-To add a custom microservice, open your teminal and ``cd`` into your project directory.
-Execute:
+To add a custom microservice, in your project directory execute:

 .. code-block:: console

-   $ hasura microservice add adminer -i clue/adminer -p 80
+   $ hasura microservice generate adminer --image clue/adminer --port 80

-This will create a directory inside the *microservices* directory called *adminer* which will contain a ``k8s.yaml`` file.
+This will create a directory inside the ``microservices`` directory called ``adminer`` which will contain a ``k8s.yaml`` file.
 This file describes the Kubenernetes configuration for your microservice.

 Next, generate the routes for this microservice:

 .. code-block:: console

-	  $ hasura routes generate adminer
+	  $ hasura conf generate-route adminer

 ::

-     INFO Generating route...
-     INFO Add the following block to conf/routes.yaml

      adminer:
        /: